zouruomu/CarMin/README.md

 # CarMin
 CPSC 437/537

-As noted in our report, there are 5 sections to our project:
+As noted in our final report (`FinalReport.pdf`), there are 5 sections to our project:

 * Section 1: Database Creation.
 * Section 2: Loading Database into MySQL.